grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Good idea."
 Captain Percy headed to the galley to rouse the guys from their cold and empty coffee cups.

-### Back on deck, with the cargo bay hatch open, lifting the welding rig and welding the Gnat mating collar
+### Back on deck, with the cargo hold hatch open, lifting the welding rig and welding the Gnat mating collar

 On the deck of the _Prospect_ Owen had the huge cargo hatch open.
 It was the only way to get a heavy welding rig out of the boat.
-He had assembled a tripod gantry over the open hole down into the cargo bay, from which was hanging a heavy block with a chain running through it.
+He had assembled a tripod gantry over the open hole down into the cargo hold, from which was hanging a heavy block with a chain running through it.
 Gregory was down in the cargo hold hooking the end of the chain to a welding rig.
 When it was secure Gregory gave Owen the thumbs up.

 "Hey Gregory," Owen called down to him, "while I'm hauling the welding rig up look around: we still need the material for the mating collar, the gangway so I can wheel this fucking thing across to the _Gnat_, heavy clamps, and a welding mask."
 Owen looked across at the deck of the _Gnat_ with the chop washing over it.
 "Uh, better get those rubber waders too."
 He lit a cigarette and started hauling the welding rig up, hand-over-hand.
 "This isn't going to be fucking easy."
 He said to himself through the cigarette handing from his lips.

 When he got the welding rig suspended over the deck, he gave it a little kick, and when it swung back he let the chain out and grabbed the rig as it touched the deck and tilted back toward the hole.
-This was really a two-person job, a mistake would mean a 10 meter drop into the cargo bay.
+This was really a two-person job, a mistake would mean a 10 meter drop into the cargo hold.
 But what was he going to do?
 Chips and Shakes were over on the deck of the _Gnat_ drawing lines on the top of the sail with a grease pencil.

 Owen wheeled the weldling rig out of the way and laid it down on the deck of the _Prospect_ so it wouldn't tilt off into the ocean.
 By the time he got back over the big open hatch, Gregory was back underneath with the gangway, and lashed to the railings of it the various other things Owen had asked for.
 Owen dropped the end of the chain down to him, and Gregory secured it to one end of the gangway.
 "Hold on, I'll come up and help you haul it up."
 And he disappeared.